anna-filou/anna-filou.github.io/_posts/2025-05-12-solo-agencies.md

 **Curious to hear from you:**

 * Have you worked with a one-person design subscription “agency”?
 * Do you offer this kind of service yourself?
-Am I getting the premise wrong?
+Am I getting it wrong?
 * What’s your take—good, harmful, or something in between?

 You know where to find my email ^-^